Last updated Jan. 23, 2023 by Peter Jakes

 The cardholder’s signature cannot be verified, or extra identification requested because the merchant never handles the payment card.
 In most cases, the victim is ignorant of the scam until after the fraud has occurred.

-Because the loss liability for fraudulent CNP transactions falls on the merchant rather than the cardholder, the payment processor will bill the merchant for the full amount of such fraudulent purchase.
+Because the loss liability for fraudulent CNP transactions falls on the merchant rather than the cardholder, the payment processor will bill the merchant for the full amount of such fraudulent purchases.

 It is estimated that by 2021, card-not-present fraud (CNP) will account for 81% of all card fraud.
 Since the introduction of chip and PIN technology, card-present fraud has decreased significantly, though CNP fraud is still on the rise.